AMauro130/BacktestingEV.jl/README.md

 	<img src="https://user-images.githubusercontent.com/92920225/181459418-d1d0fa19-af73-423e-bafc-d2bd5c42ec64.png" alt="histogram	example" width=60% height=60%>
 </div>

+We can assume that 4 could be chosen.

 Thus, the following table will help you to choose the most suitable algorithm (numbered from 1 ot 6)